Ph4ntomX/Ph4ntomX/README.md

-Program Languages I Know
-- Lua (Specifically Luau for Roblox)
-- Java
-- Javascript
-- Html
-- CSS
-- C++

 About Me
 - 👋 Hi, I’m Phantom
 - 👀 I’m interested in C++ and Luau
 - 🌱 I’m currently learning C++
 - 📫 How to reach me: DM me on discord hamzahamzahamza#5684
 - 🏫 I'm studying in Pusat/Kolej Genius@Pintar Negara Malaysia

+Languages
+- Lua 🟩🟩🟩🟩
+- Java 🟩🟩🟩
+- Javascript 🟩🟩
+- Dart 🟩
+- Python 🟩

+HTML and CSS aren't programming languages 🤪🤪

 <!---
 Ph4ntomX/Ph4ntomX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.